quadule/everynoise-alexa/README.md

 ## Usage

-Play over 1500 genres on Spotify by name or at random.
+Play over 2,000 musical genres and styles on Spotify by name or at random.
 Explore similar genres and music from around the world.
 Follow playlists for genres you discover so you can play them from Spotify anywhere.

 This skill requires a Spotify Premium account to play music and follow playlists.
 Genre information comes from [everynoise.com](http://everynoise.com) by Glenn McDonald.